Main content of the website

 Information about the projects being undertaken in Public Works will be posted here.
 For the most up to date information, contact City Hall.
 View updates project a at the bottom of the page: Click Here

-View the interactive map below to find the 2023 paving and utility work sites.
+View the interactive map below to find the 2024 paving and sidewalks worksites

 Repair Work